-The 2024 tax rates adopted by Commissioners Court determine the tax revenue for County Fiscal Year 2025.
-Tax revenue for the coming year is estimated based on the adopted tax rate multiplied by the county's certified taxable value of properties after adjusting for anticipated future value reductions, most commonly stemming from resolved property value disputes and tax exemptions granted after the initial tax roll.
+The 2024 tax rates adopted by Commissioners Court will determine the tax revenue for County Fiscal Year 2025.
+Tax revenue for the coming year is estimated based on the adopted tax rate multiplied by the county's certified taxable value of properties after adjusting for anticipated future value losses, most commonly stemming from resolved property value disputes and tax exemptions granted after the initial tax roll.
+Other tax revenue includes property-tax related penalty and interest income (~\$13M), property rendition penalty income and occupation taxes (~\$4M combined).

 The amount of the original taxable value that is ultimately lost has been rising for several years but has seen a particularly big increase in the 2023 tax year so far.
-Based on prior years, OMB assumed the original tax levy would drop by about 3.4% in 2023 but, after reviewing 2023 activity to-date, OMB's estimated 2024 levy decrease is closer to 4.6% of the original roll.
+Based on prior years, OMB assumed the original tax levy would drop by about 3.4% in 2023 but, after reviewing 2023 activity to-date, OMB's estimated 2024 levy decrease will likely be closer to 4.6 to 4.8% of the original roll.